jasonmerino/portfolio-web/content/articles/how-to-make-an-app-with-react-native-setting-up-navigation.md

 ---
 type: "article"
-path: "/articles/how-to-make-an-app-with-react-native-setting-up-navigation"
+path: "/how-to-make-an-app-with-react-native-setting-up-navigation"
 title: "How to Make an App With React Native II: Setting up Navigation"
+metaTitle: ""
-description: "In the second installment of the How to Make an App With React Native series, we'll cover adding the react-navigation library to the app to allow users to navigate around the app."
+metaDescription: "In the second installment of the How to Make an App With React Native series, we'll cover adding the react-navigation library to the app to allow users to navigate around the app."
 date: "2020-04-14"
 draft: false
 twitterImage: ""